 What Is the Military Parole in Place Program?

 Those who wish to apply for the program must meet the requirements and prove the need for parole in place.
 This option can benefit military family members for one-year increments if granted, and eventually can help change an immigrant resident status.

 For a free legal consultation with a military parole in place lawyer serving Phoenix, call (623) 742-5400

 Our legal team includes military family members, so we know how beneficial the military parole in place program can be for your family.
-The process of applying and receiving approval can be complex, but we can offer help in the following ways:
+The process of applying and receiving approval can be complex, but we can offer help in the following ways to our clients:

 - Take the time to listen to and understand your story

 - Review your eligibility for the program

 - Compile and submit all documents and evidence required

 - Explain your options if your application form is denied